 |Expression||Specifies an expression that will be matched against the input.
 You can use regular expressions for more advanced control|

-> characters and you don't want them to be processed as part of the expression, you need to "escape" the character by preceding it with a backslash.
+> characters and you want them to processed as plain text, you need to "escape" the character by preceding it with a backslash.
 For example, if your expression was

 application/epub+zip this would need to be written as